trilhagroup/ETFlowView/README.md

 If you wish to use a matrix oriented design, with elements on both sides, feel free to enable `_isMatrix` to `YES`.
 It will recalculate your grid for every call, which is perfect for squared or rectangular layouts!

+### Categories

+If you would like some wrappers to help with resizing texts or using pre-defined heights, try `ETFlowView+Resize.h` and `ETFlowView+Text.h`.
+Just import them in your class and use their available methods.

 Support
 --------
 Just open an issue on Github and we'll get to it as soon as possible.